US Catholic bishops to pray over clergy sexual abuse scandal

-DETROIT (AP) — U.S.-based Roman Catholic bishops will gather Wednesday for a weeklong retreat near Chicago on the church sexual abuse scandal that organizers say will focus on prayer and spiritual reflection and not formulating policy.
+MUNDELEIN, Ill.
+(AP) — U.S.-based Roman Catholic bishops gathered Wednesday for a weeklong retreat near Chicago on the church sexual abuse scandal that organizers say will focus on prayer and spiritual reflection and not formulating policy.

 The rebuke from Rome was contained in a letter from a Vatican official before the U.S. Conference of Catholic Bishops met in November.
 The move stunned abuse survivors and some other Catholics demanding actions.